rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 6: Addons and configuration
 The following guidelines will assist the competitors in understanding the intentions of the tournament directors.
-However, the tournament directors may choose to sanction competitors for any addons or modifications at their sole and arbitrary discretion (per Section 1.3).
+However, the tournament directors may choose to impose sanctions for any addons or modifications at their sole and arbitrary discretion (per Section 1.3).

-All competitors are urged strongly to discuss any modifications with the tournament directors to ensure they are fully in compliance with the rules before making any changes.
+All players are strongly urged to discuss modifications with the tournament directors to ensure they are fully in compliance with the rules before making any changes.
 The best way to avoid the severe penalties associated with bending or breaking these rules is to play with a stock configuration.